PegasusDrone/docs/src/content/Hardware/motor_selection.md

 ### Motor Selection
 ### Considerations:
-- future usecase (i.e. additional weight 250-300 g)
+- Future usecase (i.e. additional weight 250-300 g)
 - Priority given to efficiency (for longer flight time) as opposed to power (good for racing drones)
 - 50% throttle taken as nominal (used to determine AUW) and 100% as extreme